 That serverless design pattern is increasingly popular with developers, thanks to the rise of cloud services that enable the creation of just-in-time provisioned compute, complete with sub-second billing for whatever resources a program uses.
 Event Grid works by filtering and routing different requests, without requiring developers to provision servers for handling that task.

-Microsoft corporate vice president Corey Sanders told VentureBeat that he sees Event Grid as being particularly useful for modern applications, but added that traditional monolithic apps can also use it to better integrate with more modern components.
+Microsoft director of Azure Compute Corey Sanders told VentureBeat that he sees Event Grid as being particularly useful for modern applications, but added that traditional monolithic apps can also use it to better integrate with more modern components.

 In beta, Event Grid has been handling 300 million events per week, and Sanders said he expects that to increase significantly now that Microsoft has declared the product generally available.
 Microsoft guarantees that it will be operational 99.99 percent of the time, now that the service has reached general availability.